Infodeq/Docs/privacy-policy/Privacy.md

 ## What information we collect

-When you install the "How-I-Feel" application on your mobile device you are asked to provide your mobile phone number.
-The mobile number is used to send you a one-time registration code to ensure authenticity of the user.
-Your mobile phone number is not shared with any outside parties.

-When you use the application, you are asked to provide gender, year of birth and presence of basic symptoms of illness such as fever, cough, runny nose, chest pain.
-Your mobile device is asked to share "coarse location" based on WiFi or mobile cell data (or both) to determine the device's location with an accuracy approximately equivalent to a city block.
+When you use the application, you agree to share your gender, year of birth and presence of basic symptoms of illness such as fever, cough, runny nose, chest pain.
+Your mobile device shares your geographic location which is included in anonymous health reports.

 ## What information we share